1C:Enterprise uses a variety of lists to display data.

 1C:Enterprise does not differentiate between the codes of list items and folders, that is why folder codes and item codes cannot be identical.

 Other operations related to creating and editing folders are identical to creating and editing items.

 You can create a list item or folder by copying an existing item or folder.
-Put the cursor to an item or folder and then click More – Copy.
+Put the cursor to an item or folder and then click All actions – Copy.

 This opens an item creation form filled with attribute values taken from the source item.
 If the list does not feature automatic code assignment, the code of the new item is copied from the source item.

-You can edit the values using the general rules described in section "3.3.
-Editing list items".
+You can edit the values using the general rules described in later in this document.

 To edit an item, put the cursor to any cell of the line that you want to edit and press Enter, or double-click anywhere in the line, or press F2.
 This opens the list item editing form where you can edit the required attributes.

 When a list item form is opened (or multiple forms are opened), you can perform any operations available in the list form: add items and folders, delete them, move items between folders, and more.

 If a list is read-only, the data in the list item form cannot be edited.

 You might want to rearrange items in hierarchical lists, that is, move items or folders between folders.